 What most people do is think about jumping forward instead of jumping up and forward.
 When the center of gravity stays low, the momentum takes the body forward, but down too quickly.
 The amount of time that you’re actually fighting gravity is limited in this case.
 You also never get a chance to get the center of gravity in a position that is supported by the arms.

-If a student needs to work on this, I often sit next to their mat, stick my leg out so it’s about a foot and a half behind their hands while they are in down dog.
+If a student needs to work on this, I often sit next to their mat, and stick my leg out so it’s about a foot and a half behind their hands while they are in down dog.
 They often look at me like, “Are you serious?”
 I am, and I’ve never had anyone land on my leg when they try to jump over my leg.
 It’s a very simple way to point out the direction of the jump.
 When faced with the potential of landing on the teacher’s leg, the student will almost always make sure they are jumping up as well as forward!
-Of course, if you’re trying this out by yourself, you could use a rolled up yoga mat or even a block and avoid the potential of landing on, or having someone land on, your leg.
+Of course, if you’re trying this out by yourself, you could use a rolled-up yoga mat or even a block and avoid the potential of landing on, or having someone land on, your leg.

 If you want to up the game a little more, you could even put the yoga mat or block where the feet are going to land.
 Then see if you or your student can land on top of it.
 That will also give you a feeling for the direction that your center of gravity needs to be heading when you jump up through the air.